 If you’re a non-custodial parent who is moving out of the state There are some items you must know about child support.

-Second If you are being owed child support, moving from state does not absolve you from the obligation to pay.
+- Second If you are being owed child support, moving from state does not absolve you from the Obligation to Pay.
 The other parent will still be able to make the child support payment within their state.

-Finally If you’re the custodial parent and are planning to move from state to the state of your children, you must notify your other parent and the court of your decision.
+- Finally, If you’re the custodial parent and are planning to move from state to the state of your children, you must notify your other parent and the court of your decision.
 The other parent can ask for a modification to your child’s support orders.
 The court may also ask you to give the other parent the new address and phone number to ensure they are connected to their kids.

 Time Management

-If you’re an adult who is not a custodial parent and you are who is moving out of the states, you must follow couple of things you must make sure the visitation rights of your child won’t be restricted.
+If you’re an adult who is not a custodial parent and you are who is moving out of the States, you must follow a couple of things you must make sure the visitation rights of your child won’t be restricted.
 In the first place, you’ll need to inform the parent with custody of the move.
-The process can take place by sending an email or letter.
-Make sure you include your new address as well as the number you’ll need to call.
-It is also important to give the parent who is custodial with an original copy of your driver’s license or ID from the state.

 If you’ve received an order of visitation from the court then you must inform the court of your relocation and also provide them with the new driver’s license or ID card in addition.
 The court might ask you to submit the new schedule of visitation.
-If you have questions make sure you contact an attorney prior to making your decision.
+If you have questions make sure you contact an attorney before making your decision.

 Relationship Blockage

-The positive side is that the majority of states are governed by laws which permit interstate custody arrangements and visitation arrangements.
+The positive side is that the majority of states are governed by laws that permit interstate custody arrangements and visitation arrangements.
 So, your schedule of visits is still enforceable even if your ex is in a different state.
 But, you’ll have to consult an attorney to ensure that everything is in order.

 Custody Agreements

-If you share legal custody with another parent, that means both of you have a voice in major decisions affecting the life of your child.
-This includes the decision-making process regarding education, healthcare, as well as other important life decisions.
 If you decide to move out of your state, it may be more difficult for you to take part in these important decisions.
 It is possible to think about trying to negotiate a change in the custody agreement to allow you to have your primary physical custody.

 Visitation Rights